Jun. 22, 2017

-While teaching at the University of North Carolina at Chapel Hill, Dr. Muehlhoff received his department's highest award for teaching and has been recognized by the International Communication Association for outstanding teaching.
-In his M.A. thesis Dr. Muehlhoff developed a method of encouraging civil dialogue and perspective-taking between groups who perceive themselves as morally opposed with no room for, or interest in, connection.
+While teaching at the University of North Carolina at Chapel Hill, Tim Muehlhoff received his department's highest award for teaching and has been recognized by the International Communication Association for outstanding teaching.
+In his M.A. thesis, Muehlhoff developed a method of encouraging civil dialogue and perspective-taking between groups who perceive themselves as morally opposed with no room for, or interest in, connection.
 Extending his thesis research, his dissertation focused on a performative approach to enriching marital communication.
-His research interests also include social justice, gender, family communication, interpersonal communication, and persuasion.
-Outside the classroom Dr. Muehlhoff and wife Noreen are frequent speakers at marriage conferences and seminars.
+His research interests also include social justice, gender, family communication, interpersonal communication and persuasion.
+Outside the classroom Muehlhoff and wife Noreen are frequent speakers at marriage conferences and seminars.
 His current project involves understanding the narratives of oppressed women in rural parts of New Delhi, India.

 Judith Mendelsohn Rood received her Ph.D. in Modern Middle Eastern History from the University of Chicago and her M.A. in Arab Studies from Georgetown University.
 She earned her B.A. at New College, an experimental liberal arts college modeled on the Oxford University curriculum, and did undergraduate and graduate work at Hebrew University in Jerusalem.
 Rood was the first woman ever permitted to undertake research in the Islamic Archives in Jerusalem, and was the first American since 1967 to do so.
 Her specialization is the Muslim community in Jerusalem during the Ottoman period.
-She is especially interested in the relations of Muslims, Christians, and Jews from an historical perspective.
+She is especially interested in the relations of Muslims, Christians and Jews from an historical perspective.
 Currently she is working on writing a history of world civilizations.
-Dr. Rood loves the arts, hiking, swimming, and good conversation.
+Rood loves the arts, hiking, swimming and good conversation.